Lunardy2509/django_db_e-commerce/README.md

-This is my final-term exam on Web-Based Applications.
-The main objective is to show the data from Django Rest Framework API and use Nodejs as the front end.
+This is my mid-term exam project on Web-Based Applications.
+The main objective is to get data from Django MySQL Database and show it in the e-commerce template